SupratikSaha/Kaggle-Distracted-Driver-Detection/README.md

 ## Submission Details

-My submission had a log loss score of 0.22855 on the private leader board and 0.23893 on the public leader board
+The predicted submission had a log loss score of 0.22855 on the private leader board and 0.23893 on the public leader board

-On the private leader board this translates to a rank of 105 out of 1438 submissions

-This ranks in within top 7% of submissions

 ![My Submission](images/kaggle_submission_score.jpg)